 Work With Us

-We are looking for folks interested in casual positions at our shelter.
+We are looking for folks interested in Frontline Resident Support Workers for Casual positions at our shelter.
 Please view our open positions and get in touch if you’re interested in applying.

 To ensure the safety of all people staying and working in our shelter, we have implemented new health measures.

-◦ Masks must be worn in the shelter and drop-in area.
+◦ Masks must be worn in the shelter at all times except when folks are eating.